• Settings:

 How many people live in Antarctica?

 Antarctica is primarily inhabited by scientific research personnel.
 The population fluctuates, with approximately 1,100 during the harsh winter and around 4,400 in the milder months (October to February).
-Additionally, there are about 1,000 staff in nearby waters during this period.
+The mild months and Antarctica’s tourist season also brings an additional 1,000 staff found in its surrounding water.

 What can tourists do in Antarctica?